SICKAG/sick_scan/README.md

 Take the launchfile "sick_tim_5xx_twin.launch" as an example.
 Rempping the scan and cloud topics is essential to distinguish the scanndata and provide TF information.

+## Parameter

+The use of the parameters can be looked up in the launch files.
+This is also recommended as a starting point.
+### Common parameters

+- `scanner_type`
+  Name of the used scanner.
+Usually this is also the name of the launch file.
+This entry is used to differentiate between the various scanner properties within the software code.

+- `hostname`
+  IP-address of the scanner (default: 192.168.0.1)

+- `port`
+  IP-port of the scanner (default: 2112)

+- `min_ang`
+  Start angle in [rad]

+- `max_ang`
+  End angle in [rad]

+- `use_binary_protocol`
+  Switch between SOPAS Binary and SOPAS ASCII protocol

+- `intensity`
+  Enable or disable transport of intensity values

+- `intensity_resolution_16bit`
+  If true, the intensity values is transferred as 16 bit value.
+If false, as 8 bit value.

+- `cloud_topic`
+  Topic name of the published pointcloud2 data

+- `frame_id`
+  Frame id used for the published data

+### Further useful parameters
+- `timelimit`
+  Timelimit in [sec] for max. wait time of incoming sensor reply

+- `sw_pll_only_publish`
+  If true, the internal Software PLL is fored to sync the scan generation time stamp to a system timestamp

 ## Sopas Mode
 This driver supports both COLA-B (binary) and COLA-A (ASCII) communication with the laser scanner.
 Binary mode is activated by default.
 Since this mode generates less network traffic.